-Graff Zivin is an internationally renowned economist whose broad research interests include the environment, health, development and innovation economics.
+Graff Zivin is an economist whose broad research interests include the environment, health, development and innovation economics.
 He has published numerous articles on a wide range of topics in top economic, policy and science journals.
-Much of his current work is focused on three distinct areas of research: the relationship between the environment, health and human capital, the economics of innovation with a particular eye toward the role of institutions, social networks and financial incentives, and the design of health interventions and their economic impacts.
-At GPS, he teaches courses including Environmental and Regulatory Economics and Economies of the Pacific Rim.
+Much of his current work is focused on three distinct areas of research: the relationship between the environment, health and human capital; the economics of innovation and productivity; and the design of health interventions and their economic impacts.

-Graff Zivin received his Ph.D. from UC Berkeley and his B.A. from Rutgers University.
+Graff Zivin received both his Ph.D. and M.S. from UC Berkeley and a B.A. from Rutgers University.
 Prior to joining UC San Diego in 2008, he spent 11 years on the faculty at Columbia University, where he served as professor of economics in the Mailman School of Public Health and the School of International and Public Affairs and directed the Ph.D.
 Program in Sustainable Development.
-In 2004-05, he served as Senior Economist for Health and the Environment on the White House Council of Economic Advisers.
+From 2004-05, Graff Zivin served as Senior Economist for Health and the Environment on the White House Council of Economic Advisers.

 Education and CV